Portugapt/AAA-Explainability/Deliveries/Report.md

 * Effect of withholding a feature is calculated.
 * The preciding differences are computed for all possible subsets $S \subseteq F / \{i\}$

 They are a weighted average of all possible differences:
 ![imgshapreg](https://i.imgur.com/JGRKbRy.png)

 ## Introduction

-This project consists in making a study of the available and most used model explanation tools that currently exists.
-Namely, SHAP <a href="#Shap-ref-1">\[1\]</a>
+This project consists in making a study of the available model explanation tools that are currently being used the most.
+Namely, SHAP [\[1\]](#SHAP-ref-1) and LIME [\[2\]](#LIME-ref-1).
+This topic interested us bacause nowadays, with a booming of Machine Learning and complex, black-box models, it's difficult to trust models that aren't transparent and fully understood, even more when they pilot critical decisions [\[3\]](#why-explainable-ai-ref-1) in varios aspects of our lives and businesses.
+We decided to setup an experiment to evaluate the contrast between the two mentioned tools.

-c
 ## Problem definition

 Another question we tried to answer was if adding or removing a low importance feature impacted the importance of other features in a significant way.